How to stay hydrated on the Etape du Tour

-As I’m sure you’re aware given you’ve signed up to ride it, this years L’Etape Du Tour follows the route of Stage 18 of the The Tour De France from Briançon to Col D’Izoard.
+As I’m sure you’re aware given you’ve signed up to ride it, this year L’Etape Du Tour follows the route of Stage 18 of The Tour De France from Briançon to Col D’Izoard.
 It’s 178km with 2 huge climbs (the Col de Vars, 2,108m and Col D’Izoard, 2,360m) in the closing miles.
-In other words the route’s a bit of a b*stard.
+In other words, the route’s a bit of a b*stard.

 A word on weather